 Marina Savransky, Assistant Director

-Marina Aloyets, a Pre-Award Officer in the Office of Research and Sponsored Programs at Montclair State University since 2009, has over eight years’ experience managing, negotiating, and seeking grants in nonprofit and university settings.
-She assists faculty and staff with preparing competitive grant proposals in submission to federal, state, local government agencies, as well as to foundations and corporations.
+Marina Aloyets, Assistant Director in the Office of Research and Sponsored Programs at Montclair State University since 2009, has over eight years’ experience managing, negotiating, and seeking grants in nonprofit and university settings.
+She assists faculty and staff with preparing competitive grant proposals in submission to federal, state, and local government agencies, as well as to foundations and corporations.
 In her current role, Marina manages the proposal development process; provides outreach and training to faculty individually and in educational workshops; and acts as a liaison to funding agencies.
 Prior to joining MSU, Marina was the Associate Director of Institutional Giving and Grants Management at the Hebrew Immigrant Aid Society in New York City where she spearheaded all grant submissions for the $22-million international nonprofit organization.
 During her career she also managed and negotiated federal grants to medical service providers at Public Health Solutions in New York City and was a Grants and Contracts Officer at the University of Medicine and Dentistry of New Jersey.
 Marina holds an M.A. in Middle Eastern Studies from Ben Gurion University of the Negev, and has a B.S. in Finance from the Rutgers School of Business.

 Catherine Bruno, Post-Award Officer